-At this point, a set of stable keypoints have been generated and as such, an orientation can be assigned to each of these keypoints to make them invariant to rotation SIFT | How To Use SIFT For Image Matching In Python (analyticsvidhya.com).
-This is done by computing the magnitude and orientation for each keypoint and then followed by a histogram construction with which we can determine the peak orientation for that particular keypoint.
+After a set of stable keypoints have been generated, an orientation can be assigned to each of these keypoints to make them invariant to rotation SIFT | How To Use SIFT For Image Matching In Python (analyticsvidhya.com).
+This is done by computing the magnitude and orientation for each keypoint and then constructing a histogram .
+This histogram is used to determine the peak orientation for a particular keypoint.
 An example is shown below in Figure 1